 Gravitational waves make a big noise

-We examine the claims of science to have discovered so-called 'gravitational waves' and compare the speculations of scientists with the facts of occult science
+We examine the claims of science to have discovered so-called 'gravitational waves' and compare the speculations of scientists with the facts of Occult Science

 Introduction